 World’s Biggest Fish Fry

 Eat your weight in catfish at this spring festival where more than 12,500 lbs. of catfish is fried up and served with sides.
 Enjoy the two-hour grand parade, carnival, rodeos, and even catfish races all week-long.

 The battle for who can cook the yummy Southern staple is on at this event as thousands flock to South Pittsburg to taste test some of the best cornbread creations.
 Mosey down Cornbread Alley and sample various cornbread recipes.
 Play games, ride carnival rides, enjoy live music and see the arts and crafts from area vendors.
 You can even tour the Lodge Cast Iron Foundry where the famous cast iron skillets are meticulously made.

 Celebrate everything related to mules.
 Learn how the mule has played a vital part in Columbia, Tennessee history.
 The festival is made complete with mule pull contests, lumberjack competitions, “best of breed” contest, working mule competition and so much more.
-Keep an eye out for the Wagon Train 2017 that kicks off festivities at Maury County Park.
+Keep an eye out for the Wagon Train March 30-April 1, 2020 that kicks off festivities at Maury County Park.

 It is the summer of 1776 and the Watauga settlement is at war.
-Take in the 200 colonial and Native American reenactors present this dramatic retelling of the Cherokee attack brought onto the settlers of the Watauga valley.
+Take in the 200 colonial and Native American reenactors as they present this dramatic retelling of the Cherokee attack brought onto the settlers of the Watauga valley at Sycamore Shoals State Historic Park.
 Visit the living history camps, shop with period vendors, and witness battle re-enactments both days.
-Hear the rattle of muskets, smell the campfire smoke and see history come to life at the Siege of Fort Watauga.
+Hear the rattle of muskets, smell the campfire smoke and see history come to life.